korisantosh/gotomenu-wp/packages/gotomenu/readme.txt

 == Description ==

-**GoToMenu - Menu Navigator** GoToMenu - Menu Navigator is a WordPress plugin that boosts efficiency by offering rapid access to any registered menu.
+**GoToMenu - Quick Go to Menu Navigator** GoToMenu - Quick Go to Menu Navigator is a WordPress plugin that boosts efficiency by offering rapid access to any registered menu.
 A simple F2 keypress opens a search box, letting users quickly find and open their desired menu.
 Save time and streamline workflow by skipping manual menu scrolling.

 ### Key Features:
 - Adds a settings page under "GoToMenu" in the WordPress admin area.